skoliver89/skoliver89.github.io/CS460/HW3/index.md

 Original Name: StackADT.java <br />
 Translated Name: IStack.cs <br />

-This fies is the interface for the methods used in the Linked Stack.
+This file is the interface for the methods used in the Linked Stack.
 The full name of the interface is IStackADT\<T\> using the namespace PostFixCalc.
 This interface defines the Linked Stack's method signatures and contains the xml comments for each of the aforementioned methods.
 The T attached to the interface name indicates that the Linked Stack uses generic typing.
 Here is a code snippet of what IStack looks like:
 ```c#
 //...